The 6th International Conference on Plasmodium vivax Research will be held at the Solimões Ballroom at the Tropical Manaus Ecoresort, Manaus, Brazil.

 An invitation letter will be provided for visa requirements after registration fee payment.
 To request one please send an email to email@example.com.

 Vaccination: A current valid international certificate of yellow fever vaccine is not formally required by local authorities, however it is highly recommended before coming to the Amazon, because sylvatic transmission still occurs in this area.

-Malaria chemophrophylaxis: Not recommended.
-In the recent years Manaus has became an endemic area exclusively for P. vivax malaria, therefore, relapses are not prevented by most of the available drugs commonly used for prophylaxis (come to the meeting and you will be an expert on that issue!).
+Malaria chemophrophylaxis: No malaria transmission occurs in the area of the conference, therefore, prophylaxis is not recommended.
+In the recent years Manaus has became an endemic area exclusively for P. vivax malaria.
+Relapses are not prevented by most of the available drugs commonly used for prophylaxis, except daily primaquine which could be an option according to CDC Yellow Book, despite of being prescribed off-label for that purpose (come to the meeting and you will be an expert on that issue!).